-The Murray, Hong Kong’s newest luxury hotel has now fully opened to the public.
+The Murray is a luxury hotel located in Hong Kong and it’s fully open to the public.
 Located on the southern edge of Central with panoramic views of The Peak and the gardens to the south, this major transformation of a listed government office building reinvents this unique urban quarter – stitching together the urban fabric by linking the large green spaces flanking the site to the east and west.

 The 25-storey Murray Building was originally designed at a time when the city was planned around the car and consequently stands on an island site surrounded by roads, making it impermeable for pedestrians.
 One of the central aims of the regeneration project was to reconnect the building with the city at ground level, creating a new street frontage on Garden Road, transparent and welcoming ground floor spaces, and enhancing and extending the landscaped grounds to incorporate a public tai chi area.